kirill-kniazev/wIR-PHI/docs/README.md

     <img src="CheekCells.png" width="100%">
 </div>

-Image distortion present due to the Gaussian sample illumination.
-This is digitally corrected using "x" algorithm.
+It can be seen that widefield images are convoluted with Gaussian laser illumination, which distorts the images, especially the mosaic.
+To solve this issue, the `x` algorithm is applied within `wMosaicViewer` to compensate for Gaussian illumination.

-Results are below
+Results are shown below.